vectara/vectara-docs/www/docs/console-ui/corpus_create.md

 title: Create a corpus
 ---

-To get begin searching your data, you first have to create a corpus.
+To begin searching your data, you first have to create a corpus.
 A corpus is like a container where you upload all your data to be ingested and grouped together in a single location for querying.